Category: Her Space

 Here is some of that wisdom…

-Don’t do what you feel like doing.
+Step 1: Don’t do what you feel like doing

 Do you feel like begging?
 Don’t.

-Do you feel like getting her a dozen roses?
+Want to get her a dozen roses?
 Don’t.

-Come to terms that the marriage cannot be worked on.
+Step 2: Come to terms that the marriage cannot be worked on.

 We can only work on one thing, and that is ourselves.